 KenPom’s projected total for this game is just 121 — a 61-60 Missouri win — so the fact that these are two turnover-prone teams on offense isn’t some secret.
 But there are still situations where mismatches can help a bettor, or where the market is underestimating their impact.

 BartTorvik.com is my favorite place to find a team’s current form.
 And it’s free!

 Using filters at the top, you can view all efficiency stats for every team over your set time frame.
-Comparing recent form to full-season statistical profiles can be a good way to find undervalue and overvalued teams in the betting market.
+Comparing recent form to full-season statistical profiles can be a good way to find undervalued and overvalued teams in the betting market.

 Within the team pages, you can see charts that show statistics for each team over time.
 The blue line is the moving average, the dashed line is the 5-game moving average, while the red and green plot points are individual games.